kdoore/1335GitBook/pshapes-in-grid-layout.md

 #PShape Objects in a Grid Layout

-The first approach for creating grid designs will use an array of PShape Objects and nested for-loops to control x,y positioning of each PShape object.
+The first approach for creating grid designs will use an ``Array`` of PShape Objects and nested ``for-loops`` to control x,y positioning of each PShape object.

 ###Declare and Initialize an Array of PShape Objects